Japhetjohn/MarketPulseBot/README.md

 ## Overview

 MarketPulse Bot provides real-time and historical crypto data for Solana tokens directly on Telegram.
 It’s designed for traders and DeFi users, offering live volume, historical prices, and volume-based alerts.
-The bot is built in Python using the Telebot library, integrates with Vybe APIs, and is hosted on Render with UptimeRobot for reliability.
+The bot is built in Python using the Telebot library, integrates with Vybe APIs, and is hosted on Replit with UptimeRobot for reliability.

 ## Features